phil2211/MDBMasterclassTutorialApp/README.md

 npm install -g mgeneratejs mongodb-realm-cli
 ```
 - **Restart your shell to use it**

+> ***You can now follow the next steps manually or you just can execute the install.sh script to setup everything automatically***

 ---
 5. Create an [Atlas](https://cloud.mongodb.com) account.
 If you are new to Atlas, please watch [Intro to MongoDB Atlas in 10 mins](https://youtu.be/xrc7dIO_tXk) to get you started
 ```